coldfix/website/2018/08/21/netcup-le-wildcards.rst

 When the expiry date approached, I decided it was finally time for automation.
 Much to my delight, I discovered that netcup had just recently released a `DNS API`_, and that there was already a python wrapper called nc_dnsapi_ on PyPI.
-With these tools writing a certbot plugin became a breeze, and I was able to release the first version of the `certbot-dns-netcup`_ plugin on PyPI the next day.
+With these tools writing a certbot plugin became a breeze and I have published the resulting plugin as `certbot-dns-netcup`_ on PyPI so others can make use of it.

 .. _DNS API: https://www.netcup-wiki.de/wiki/DNS_API
 .. _nc_dnsapi: https://pypi.org/project/nc-dnsapi/